Comparing Filter Media: Woven Wire VS Wedge Wire

 -Open Area/Flow/Pressure Drop

-What is Wedge Wire?
+What is a Wedge Wire Filter Screen?

 Wedge wire is a metallic filter media made up of v-shaped wires that are lined up against or wound around support or structure.
 The wires are attached through welding.

 The material being filtered flows through these formed slots.
 Most often, the surface facing the liquid is the flat/smooth side while the “v” shape is on the bottom.